Introduction to China

 - Abolition of slavery in China: 1910

-- China is the Central state of the Sinic Civilization but may also belongs to the Buddhist Civilization
+- China is the Central State of the Sinic Civilization but may also belong to the

 The People's Republic of China is a nation with a very early Civilization and a long

 history.
-The ancient Chinese has invented: the compass, gunpowder, the art of paper-making
+The ancient Chinese has invented: the compass, the gunpowder, the art of paper-making

-or block printing.
-The Great Wall or the Grand Canal built by the Chinese people are regarded as engineering
+or the block printing.
+The Great Wall or the Grand Canal built by the Chinese people are regarded

 achievement of all the times.